mariusz-schimke/GiGraph/README.md

   <img src="./Assets/Examples/html-node-with-port.svg">
 </p>

-See also a similar example in the [record nodes](#record-nodes) section.

 ### Node groups

 When adding nodes to a graph, subgraph or cluster, you may use a node group that has a shared list of attributes for all the nodes within it.
 To do it, use one of the overloads of the *Add* method that accepts multiple node identifiers.
-Note that it is only a shorthand for adding multiple nodes at once (assuming that all of them should have the same attributes or no attributes).
+Note that it is only a shorthand for adding multiple nodes that share one list of attributes.

 ```c#
 graph.Nodes.Add